So what does the result of the General Election really mean?

 Posted by siteadmin on Sunday 11th June 2017.

-My blog following the 2015 General Election was entitled 'Don't take us for Granted' (feel to check back).
+My blog following the 2015 General Election was entitled 'Don't take us for Granted' (feel free to check back).
 In that situation, Ed Miliband and the Labour Party did just that.
 Now we've seen that replicated by Theresa May and her close consorts.
 It could also be argued the same with Nicola Sturgeon and the SNP where Alex Salmond (the man who wanted to be king) and Angus Robertson (the SNP Deputy Leader) both lost their seats.
 Meaning that 'indyref2' is probably now finished.

 From time to time I check out online reviews of new local Restaurants.
 One that my Wife has just seen, where the establishment concerned will remain nameless said:-

 'Had a very bad experience at Xxxxxxxx today.
 We ordered our starters and mains but all the food arrived together.
 Even though we complained that we wanted our mains to be bought out later, it fell on deaf ears.
 We carried on with our evening when half way though our meal, the waitress brought our bill and said we had to pay as soon as possible due to people waiting for our table.
 We were still finishing off our food.
 Within a minute the manager was hovering and telling us to hurry up as our table was needed for other customers.
 Even though there were people sitting at other tables a lot longer than we were.
 He came across as a bully and aggressive.
 We will not be using this place again and I certainly won't be recommending it to my worst enemy'.